artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 On line 6 in Figure 1.5, the target attribute with a value of 200 refers to the number of VUs to be simulated in the first two minutes of the test.

-{{< figure src="../assets/200_vus.png" caption="Figure 1.6 A graph of virtual users simulated over the duration of a test." >}}
+{{< figure src="../assets/200_vus.png" caption="Figure 1.6 A graph of virtual users simulated throughout a test." >}}

-This particular test is designed to ramp from 0 to 200 virtual users (VUs) over the course of the first two minutes, then gradually decrease the VU number to 100 over the next minute and a half, and finally decrease the virtual user count to zero over the last 30 seconds of the load test.
-The desired change in VUs over the duration of the test is shown by Figure 1.6.
+This particular test is designed to ramp from 0 to 200 virtual users (VUs) over the first two minutes, then gradually decrease the VU number to 100 over the next minute and a half, and finally, decrease the virtual user count to zero over the last 30 seconds of the load test.
+The desired change in VUs throughout the test is shown in Figure 1.6.

 {{< figure src="../assets/k6_output.png" caption="Figure 1.7.
 An example of a load test output." >}}